lsst-dm/dmtn-066/index.rst

 Different Number of Visits and CCDs
 -----------------------------------
-Before testing the methods discussed below, it is important to see first how memory scales with the number of visits and ccds that will be used.
+Before testing the methods discussed below, it is important to see first how memory depends on the number of visits and ccds that will be used.
 In order to ascertain this scaling, three different trials were run for the batch-type method, the /usr/bin/time method and the homemade slurm script method: one visit and one ccd, one visit with two ccds, and two visits with one ccd.

 Batch-Type trials
 ^^^^^^^^^^^^^^^^^